alemosie/zurich-osm-munging/README.md

   [ "regional", "thai", "kebab", "indian", "italian", "steak_house", "japanese", "asian", "Schnitzel", "bagels" ], "num_cuisines" : 10 }
 ```

-*Note: the double "unwind" was necessary to extract values from restaurants that had more than one associated cuisine.*

 ## Looking ahead